DoorDash Driver Review: How It Works, Pay & Is It Worth It?

 DoorDash also has an impressive benefits package that may be reason enough to sign up.
 They partner with Stride Health to help its drivers find affordable health, dental, and vision coverage.

 DoorDash also offers three free months of Everlance Premium, a mileage and expense tracker, to stay on top of business expenses for tax time.
 Everlance even has a free basic version if you decide not to pay for Premium after your trial is over.

 Anyone who wants to make money delivering food in their city should try out DoorDash.
 It doesn’t matter what city you live in – every city has an area where deliveries are common.
 Eischen herself is proof you can stay in the suburbs and still do well with DoorDash.

 “I’m not in downtown Portland, mostly because Portland doesn’t have great parking,” she said.
-“I’m in Beaverton-Hillsboro area and for me, that’s still fantastic.
-We have Nike over here, we have Intel, we have a bunch of places there and still quite a few orders come in.”
+“I’m in the Beaverton-Hillsboro area and for me, that’s still fantastic.
+We have Nike over here, we have Intel, we have a bunch of places there and still, quite a few orders come in.”